a bridging education project for refugee and migrant children in south africa

 What we achieved

 Randry, from Burundi, was one the first Three2Six learners and remained with the project for four years.
 He received a scholarship which allowed him to enrol at Sacred Heart College, a Three2Six host school.
 He matriculated from the College in 2018.
-Two years later, he came back to the project and has been a campus volunteer since.
-He has also been running the alumni days that the Marist Youth movement organises every month for the Three2Six past learners.
+Two years later, he came back to the project and he acted as campus volunteer for a year.
+As part of it, he was running the alumni days that the Marist Youth movement organises every month for the Three2Six past learners.

 ‘[My experience at Three2Six] was very remarkable, I began my first grade in the Three2Six project and they welcomed me, they were very welcoming, they had remarkable things to teach us […] And they treated us very well.